 - 2 Italian sausages, sliced (optional)

 - 2–3 Tablespoons (30-45g) parmesan cheese

-- For the crust: in a small bowl, combine the active dry yeast, sugar, and lukewarm water together and let sit for one minute.
+- In a small bowl, combine the active dry yeast, sugar, and lukewarm water together and let sit for one minute.
 In a large mixing bowl, combine the flour, cornmeal, and salt.
-Add the yeast mixture, melted butter and oil into the dry ingredients and stir until dough forms.
+Add the yeast mixture, melted butter and canola oil into the dry ingredients and stir until dough forms.

 - Bring the dough to a floured surface and knead until it forms a smooth ball.